Posts Tagged ‘Burnside’

 It’s not unusual

-When people talk about how it’s good for skating to get as big as possible—and usually these are the people who have a vested interest in selling skateboard products to the sons of Joe Sixpack, of course—they talk about how it’s more money in pros’ pockets, more support for skateparks, and more recognition for skating in general.
-Never mind that this money probably finds its way into the pocket of a pro who’s already leasing a luxury SUV (as opposed to your Joey Peppers or John Igeis), or that the new skatepark is yet another modular three-foot-high tennis court conversion, and you’re still getting kicked off the local manual pad by a sweaty, moustachioed fellow in a fake cop car who angrily refers to your sweet ride as “them rollerboards.”
+When people talk about how it’s good for skating to get as big as possible—and usually these are the people who have a vested interest in selling skateboard products—they talk about how it’s more money in pros’ pockets, more support for skateparks, and more recognition for skating in general.
+Never mind that this money probably finds its way into the pocket of a pro who’s already leasing a luxury SUV (as opposed to your Joey Peppers or John Igeis), or that the new skatepark is yet another modular three-foot-high tennis court conversion, and you’re still getting kicked off the local manual pad by a sweaty, moustachioed fellow in a fake cop car who angrily refers to “them rollerboards.”

 Separate from all of this are the little indignities suffered when this skateboarding way of life, if you can call it that, is squinted at, hmmm’ed over and sadly misinterpreted by any number of parties who wouldn’t bother if not for the prospect of a quick dollar.
 With that in mind, behold the Men’s Fitness guide to five of the best skateparks our nation has to offer.
-Wouldn’t you know it, they manage to name-check Tony Hawk and the X-Games in the first sentence.
+They manage to name-check Tony Hawk and the X-Games in the first sentence.

 Men’s Fitness on the Vans park in Orange: “Don’t worry, if you forget your board you can rent one for just five bucks a session.”